|Monthly Tech-Tip |

 I pour plaster into this 3D-printed shell mold to create a working plaster test mold.
 Then I press and roll the clay into that plaster form.
 Then I lay stretch plastic wrap over the rolled surface.
 The subsequent cut (using the printed cookie cutter shown) rounds the edges perfectly as the plastic stretches downward into the cut.

 Yes.
 The body is Plainsman M370 (~ 25 silica, 25 feldspar, 30 kaolin, 20 ball clay + talc to tune maturity), a plastic throwing clay with far too much drying shrinkage to be suitable for tile.
-It is 3.8 mm thick fired (vs. commercial tiles at 5-7mm).
-It was rolled and dried completely between sheets of plaster board.
+It is 3.8 mm thick fired (vs. commercial tiles are 5-7mm) and 33cm (13 in) square.
+It dried absolutely flat between sheets of plasterboard.
+We have even achieved total flat drying at this size using Polar Ice.
 Bisque and glaze firing were on an alumina shelf in an electric pottery kiln (at 300F/hr up through quartz inversion on the glaze firing), a completely unsuitable method for firing tile evenly top and bottom.
 Cooling on both firings was free-fall in a fairly empty kiln.
 Yet, it is flat!
 And flexible enough that I could lay it on the cement floor and stand on it without it breaking!
-Of course, to produce these consistently special furniture that sinks minimal heat and a kiln that can evenly apply it front and back are needed.
+Of course, to produce these consistently, special furniture that sinks minimal heat and a kiln that can evenly apply it front and back are needed.
 This is doable for custom applications.
 Of course, to compete in the commercial market, they need to be dust-pressed and there are lots of specifications to meet.

 Plainsman 3D, Mother Nature's Porcelain/Stoneware